 The Local Authority no longer coordinates the admissions for nursery in Hertfordshire schools.
 All applications must be made on the school's own application form.
 Applications may be made by downloading the form from the school website and emailing it to the school or by completing a paper copy available from the school office.
+The Nursery now offers both 15 and 30-hour provision.
 The Nursery Admissions Policy is available on the school website.